 Last April, the 9th Wing formally opened a Common Mission Control Center (CMCC) in a new $80 million building at Beale.
 There are also CMCCs at Edwards and Anderson AFB on Guam – a possible deployment base for the P-ISR.
 (Anderson is already a home for Global Hawks).
 CMCCs have been developed over several years to leverage open systems architecture and other advances such as multi-domain sensor fusion using artificial intelligence and machine learning, to provide superior C2 to that found in Combined Air Operations Centers (CAOCs).
 The task of the CMCC at Beale is to provide “tailorable products and services for use in contested environments”.
 This suggests that it is focusing on ISR by integrating the processing, exploitation and dissemination (PED) of the ‘take’ from classified UAVs such as the P-ISR and the RQ-170, with their command and control, with the latter informed by enhanced situational awareness of air defenses in denied airspace.
 This mission is a much more sophisticated version of that performed in the USAF’s legacy Distributed Ground Stations (DGS), which do PED for U-2, Global Hawk, and Reaper missions.
 The CMCC at Beale is located alongside a DGS.
 The CMCC’s insignia (above) includes generic stealthy, tail-less airframes with sensors that are illuminating the earth’s surface.

 Here is a scenario that may be under consideration by the budget crunchers in Washington.
 The P-ISR may not gain political approval to overfly unfriendly countries on a frequent basis.
 Except maybe Iran and North Korea.
 So how to realize the enormous investment that has been made?
 The U-2 currently flies as close as is prudent to such countries.
-Why not replace it with a platform that can fly closer, but still within permitted airspace, when that airspace is nevertheless within the detection and interception range of the latest-generation air defense systems, such as the Russian S-400?
+Why not replace it with a stealthy platform that can fly closer, but still within international or friendly airspace, when that airspace is nevertheless within the detection and interception range of the latest-generation air defense systems, such as the Russian S-400?

 As for the Global Hawk, rumor has it that the USAF will dump the Block 30s, retaining only the Block 40s that carry the more capable MP-RTIP imaging radar.
 These could also be equipped with the MS177 long-electro-optical sensor, already on the Block 30s, that maker Collins Aerospace says is more capable than the SYERS sensor on the U-2.
 The remaining Global Hawks would be used over uncontested airspace, and, if overflight permission has not been granted, close to the borders of countries where air defense systems do not exist, or are not capable of intercepting a high-altitude target.